zevy613/Final-Project-The-Making-of-a-Successful-Movie/README.md

  - Use a Linear Regression model to predict the revenue a movie will generate.

 ### Data
 This data set is a conglomerate of different tables recovered from tbdm.com and imdb.com.
 This data set has 5,3019 rows and 25 columns.
-During my hypothesis test I will be focusing on the movies rating.
-When modeling, the target column that I will try to predict is revenue.
-Some of the other key features are budget, genres and popularity.
+During my hypothesis test I will be focusing on movie rating.
+When modeling, the target column that I will try to predict is the total revenue a film is expected to generate.
+Some of the other key features of the data are budget, genres and popularity.

 ## Methodology
  - Part 1: Download several files from IMDB’s movie data set and filter out the subset of movies requested by the stakeholder.